RobPerez155/Portfolio-Website/README.md

 # Portfolio-Website
-This is a portfolio website built with HTML, CSS, and Javascript
+This is a portfolio website built with HTML, CSS, and Javascript.
+It does not have a backend wired up but in the future I will be implementing a node back end.
+Additionally, this portfolio was adapted from this tutorial by Harris Willian.